Eversor/MonoGame.Samples/README.md

-Samples
+Protogame-Monogame Platform2D Sample
 =======

-A number of simple MonoGame samples for all the supported platforms
+A protogame enabled version of the Platform2D Sample to test usage of Protobuild in Production environment.